derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

  - Capable of spectral radiometric rendering with an arbitrary number of spectral bins (recompilation of Mitsuba is required when  altering the number of spectral bins).
  - Capable of using spectral radiant environment maps with any number of spectral bins in the lat/long format.
-These environment maps can be generated and written to OpenEXR files using the `morticia.rad.librad.RadEnv` class.
+These environment maps can be generated using the `libRadtran`/`MORTICIA` integration and written to OpenEXR files using the `morticia.rad.librad.RadEnv` class.
  - Option to output linear and unprocessed radiometric quantities.
 That is, if the input quantities are absolute radiometric quantities, then the output radiances are physically correctly scaled.
  - Capable of making any object an emitter with a specific spectral radiance.
 This is required when creating renderings in the thermal spectrum.
 A current weakness in this area is that Mitsuba cannot model the effect of "angular emissivity", where the emissivity of a material varies with viewing angle.
-This results in very "flat" renderings of curved objects in the thermal spectrum.
+This can result in very "flat" renderings of curved objects in the thermal spectrum.
  - Large variety of physically-based surface BSDF models.
  - Highly modular source code structure, making it possible to add integrators, BSDF models, emitters etc. in a relatively simple manner.
 For example, an emitter having radiance that depends on viewing angle could be implemented in order to simulate angular emissivity effects.
- - Scene file format is XML, allowing for simple generation and pre-processing of scene files.
+ - Scene file format is XML, allowing for simple generation and pre-processing of scene files with a variety of XML tools.
  - Python interface for scene generation and full control of the rendering process.
  - Mitsuba has fully-integrated and scalable parallel computing capability that can harness compute cores across a private network.
  - Mitsuba has a GUI (``mtsgui``) which is very useful for a number of visualisation purposes.

 Spectral Rendering